LlmKira/Openaibot/README.EN.md

 OpenAI Chat Bot For IM/Linux/Windows.

+**If you have any questions about deployment/use, please submit to Issue instead mail me**

 **If your instant messaging platform is not available or you want to develop a new app, we welcome your contribution to this repository.
 You can develop a new Controller by dispatching generic event layer.**